erlendhalsteinli/DevOpsHOL/continuous-integration/README.md

 ![](<media/CI1.png>)

+3. Select the repository you created in the pre-work.

-3. Select the **Empty process** link near the top to create a build definition.
+4. Select the **Empty process** link near the top to create a build definition.
 >**Note:** Normally you would just select one of the available templates that is closest to the type of solution you are deploying but for this lab we want to walk through a few extra steps to allow you to become more familiar with the process.

-4. After clicking the **Empty process** link you'll need to fill out the build definition starting with the Process task and it's children.
+5. After clicking the **Empty process** link you'll need to fill out the build definition starting with the Process task and it's children.
 >- Process<br>
 	Name: **DevOpsHOL-CI**<br>
 	Agent queue: **Hosted VS2017**<br>